 Glucagon like Peptide 1 (GLP-1) receptor agonist –

 GLP-1 slows digestion and decreases the liver’s production of glucose.
 It also helps the pancreas produce insulin.

 Oral drugs in this class include Rybelsus (semaglutide).

 This drug was initially administered via injection and only recently has been available as oral diabetes medication.
 Side effects include nausea, diarrhea, vomiting, indigestion, constipation, and loss of appetite.

 What are the Most Common Oral Diabetes Medications?

 The most common oral diabetes medication by far is metformin or Glucophage.
 As one of the older drugs on the market, it is considered one of the safer, more effective types of medications with fewer side effects that impact a patient’s quality of life.
 Metformin is also combined with other oral diabetes medications.
 It is often the first prescription a doctor will consider for prediabetes and Type 2 diabetes.

 Sulfonylureas are also more commonly prescribed oral drugs for diabetes though there is a greater concern for low blood sugar or hypoglycemia.

 When a doctor prescribes any oral drugs for diabetes, it is important to follow the dosage directions.
 Some drugs are taken with the first meal of the day while others do not need to be taken with food.
 It is helpful to remember to take oral diabetes medication with food.

-Are There Oral Diabetes Medications for Pregnancy?
+Are Oral Diabetes Medications Acceptable for Pregnant Mothers?